OKULLO/Data-Structure-Algorithms/Binary_search.md

 With binary search, you guess the middle number and eliminate half the remaining numbers every time.
-Binary search compares the target value to the middle element of the array
+Binary search compares the target value to the middle element of the array Binary search runs in logarithmic time (or log time)

 In general, for any list of n, binary search will take log<sub>2</sub> <sup>n</sup> steps to run.